santiagomora/mutz-hub-front/README.md

 add env variable GENERATE_SOURCEMAP=false

 Remember to install the api, available on [this repo](https://github.com/santiagomora/mutz-hub-back) <br/>
-or you can consume it directly changing (on local development) the api endpoint: <br/>

 export const BASE_URL = 'http://127.0.0.1:8000'; to <br/>